Lakers Starting Lineup: Get to Know the Lakers Depth Chart, Full Lakers Roster in 2025

 Who is on the Los Angeles Lakers Bench?

 The Lakers had a very good offseason in terms of adding depth to a roster that has been changing constantly during James' time in Los Angeles.
-The turnover has been partly because of trades and partly because of injuries.
+The turnover has been partly due to trades and partly due to injuries.

 Who Is the Lakers’ 6th Man?